kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

 - [Compass](#compass) - Provisioner enhanced, Application Templates added, redesigned list view in the Compass UI, and more
 - [Console](#console) - Improved Addons Configuration view
 - [Eventing](#eventing) - Knative Eventing Mesh available for testing purposes
-- [Installation & Documentation](#installation-documentation) - Gardener provisioning based on Kyma CLI documented, a finite number of revisions set in Tiller
+- [Installation & Documentation](#installation-documentation) - Gardener provisioning based on Kyma CLI documented, finite number of revisions set in Tiller
 - [Monitoring](#monitoring) - Adjustments and upgrade to the latest version
 - [Rafter](#rafter) - Asset Store and Headless CMS refactored and merged to create Rafter
 - [Service Management](#service-management) - Changes in the deletion process of the ServiceBroker custom resource